tomsWebConsulting/twcsl/Page/Cart/Cart Page Prices Change/README.md

 ## Note

-Changing prices on the cart page does not effect the store pages, checkout, or other Squarespace pages/backend storage.
+Changing prices on the cart page does not effect the Store Pages, checkout, or other Squarespace pages/backend storage.
 This is purely a cosmetic change.
-No code can change the checkout page.
+No code can change the Checkout Page.
 It is an Squarespace security feature.

 ## Make a Donation